 Answer: No. If remarriage occurs before age 55, the annuity is suspended and can be reinstated if the remarriage ends by death or divorce.
 If remarriage occurs at age 55 or older, the annuity continues uninterrupted for the duration of the spouse's life.

-Answer: Yes, provided the uniformed services member did not waive military retried pay for a combined civil service annuity.
+Answer: Yes, provided the military member did not waive military retried pay for a combined civil service annuity.

 Question 1.
 Must I continue to pay SBP costs if my spouse dies?

 Answer: No. SBP spouse premiums are not owed for any month that you do not have an eligible spouse beneficiary.
 You must notify DFAS of your spouse's death.

 Question 2.
 If my spouse dies before me, do I get a refund for all the years that I paid SBP premiums?

 Question 3.
 What are my options if I remarry?

 Answer: If you remarry, you have three options.

 - Resume coverage.
 Your new spouse automatically becomes the eligible spouse beneficiary on the first anniversary of the marriage or upon the birth of a child of your new marriage, unless within one year after remarriage you elect not to enroll.
 You should provide DFAS with the name, social security number, date of birth, and the marriage certificate for your new spouse as soon as possible.

 - Increase the level of SBP coverage.
 Upon remarriage you may increase the level of coverage up to and including full-retired pay, if you are currently providing less than maximum coverage.